Same-sex marriage in Australia: Federal law

-History
+Background and summary

 The Marriage Act 1961 did not explicitly define the legal meaning of the word "marriage" prior to 2004.
 Section 46(1) of the Act, however, has always included a provision requiring celebrants to state the legal nature of marriage in Australia.
 Prior to the legalisation of same-sex marriage, the requirement was to state marriage is the union of "a man and a woman", or words to that effect, in line with the 1866 English case of Hyde v Hyde.
 The words in section 46(1) have been seen as a description or exhortation rather than a legal definition.

-In August 2004, the Howard Government introduced a bill to insert a definition of marriage in the Interpretation section (section 5) of the Act; as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life".
+In August 2004, the Howard government introduced a bill to insert a definition of marriage in the interpretation section (section 5) of the Act; as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life".
 The bill also inserted a new provision in the Act (section 88EA) which stipulated any foreign marriages of same-sex couples "must not be recognised as a marriage in Australia".
 The bill was supported by the opposition Labor Party and came amidst increased public debate on the issue following the judicial legalisation of same-sex marriage in Massachusetts and Canada.
-Then-Prime Minister John Howard later stated that the amendments were partially motivated by a desire to prevent same-sex couples having their marriages recognised by the courts, as was being litigated at the time.
+Prime Minister John Howard later stated that the amendments were partially motivated by a desire to prevent same-sex couples from having their marriages recognised by the courts, as was being litigated at the time.
 Additional amendments to the Family Law Act 1975 prevented same-sex couples from adopting children in inter-country adoption arrangements, although these restrictions were eventually relaxed in 2014.
-The bill passed the Parliament on 13 August 2004 and went into effect on the day it received royal assent, 16 August 2004.
+The bill passed the Parliament on 13 August 2004 and went into effect on the day it received royal assent by Governor-General Michael Jeffery, 16 August 2004.